IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

 <a name="Extra_Credit"> </a>
 ## Extra Credit

 - Search the internet for information about multi-stage build.
   In a single stage build, the final image contains both build and runtime artifacts.
   A multi-stage build allows you to build with one base image, and copy the result of the build to another base image.
-The gives you even more control over the output of the build, and the size of the final image.
+  This gives you even more control over the output of the build, and the size of the final image.
 - Start another instances of the `app` image for vertical scaling, but with different port numbers on the host.
 - Point your browser to `hub.docker.com`, click "Explore" and explore the millions of available images.
 - Think about how you would tag a new image at a major version, `2.0.0`.